harbour/core/contrib/gtnap/Readme.md

 ## LibreOffice-SDK support

-As of November 23, GTNap adds support for the LibreOffice-SDK, in order to add capabilities for editing documents from Harbour.
+As of November 23, GTNAP adds support for the LibreOffice-SDK, in order to add capabilities for editing documents from Harbour.
 It is necessary to **correctly install the LibreOffice package**, both on the development machines and on the client machines.

 * In Windows:
     * Install the LibreOffice package.
 This installation is **required on both development machines and user machines**.
       ![download_libreoffice](https://github.com/frang75/harbour_nappgui/assets/42999199/c410187b-3f27-473e-b756-4dce9b91fecd)

     * Install the LibreOffice development libraries.
 This installation is **required ONLY for compile GTNAP in development machines**.
       > **Important:** LibreOffice-SDK is available in 32-bit and 64-bit versions.
-You will need to compile GTNap in 32 or 64 bits depending on the version of LibreOffice.
-It is not possible to mix 32 and 64 libraries in the same executable.
-In this tutorial we use the **64bit** version.
+You will need to compile GTNAP in 32 or 64 bits depending on the version of LibreOffice.
+It is not possible to mix 32 and 64 libraries in the same executable. **By default, GTNAP will be compiled in 64bit in Windows**.

       ![download_libreoffice_sdk](https://github.com/frang75/harbour_nappgui/assets/42999199/4821de74-7e38-486a-94f6-ffd59d0f14a0)